Former Global English TESOL graduate Jane Rocke writes about her adventures in TEFL in Normandy, France. Read her story below...

 If you would like to visit us or might know of someone who would like to attend one of our residential language courses, why not contact us!

-If you think you would like to follow Jane's example and train to teach English as a foreign language, then consider taking the Global English Level 4 TESOL with business, one of our most popular accredited courses.
-You can take a look at a section of the business materials you will receive in the PDF at the top of this page, or watch Louisa demonstrating how to teach a Grammar lesson in the YouTube video below.
+If you think you would like to follow Jane's example and train to teach English as a foreign language, then consider taking the Global English TESOL Premier Plus course for Europe, and consider adding on a Teaching Business English specialism.
+You can take a look at a section of the business materials you will receive in the PDF at the bottom of this page, or watch Louisa demonstrating how to teach a grammar lesson in the YouTube video below.

 You might also wish to take a look at our great article on freelance teaching in France as this is a great way to get started.

 France is such a popular destination for our Global English graduates.
 Check out more French English teaching stories stories from our course graduates.

 There are currently no user comments for this article.
 Why not be the first?
 Simply complete the form below to add your comment to our site.

 Which TEFL course is best for me?
 Read our handy guide now.

 Employers - have you got a position to advertise on our website and through our fortnightly newsletter?
 Click here.